kotek900/STpointer/README.md

 # About
-STpointer is a library to automatically manage your memory, it automatically handles reference loops and frees memory as soon as possible
+STpointer is a library to automatically manage your memory, it automatically handles circular references and frees memory as soon as possible.
+When using the STpointer library every object has exactly one special (automatically assigned) pointer which will trigger local garbage collection if deleted, the rest will not perform checks.
+Local garbage collection will not check unrelated parts of memory.
+This library manages memory 100% automatically.

 # Usage
 1. Download STpointer.h and add it to your project